comp523-trauma-ready/trauma-ready/README.md

   `npm start`

 should open dev-tools and provide a barcode in your terminal that you may scan.
 You'll need to either develop the Expo mobile app to your physical device or acquire iOS and Android emulators from XCode and Android Studio respectively.
 Alternatively, Expo provides a browser based interface called [Snack](https://snack.expo.io).

+In order to view the application in its published state, follow the directions found [here](https://comp523-trauma-ready.github.io/getting-the-app.html) to view the application either on Expo or, if permission has been granted, on Google Play.

 ## Testing